-We have audited the accompanying consolidated financial statements of JLM Couture, Inc. and its subsidiaries (the Company), which comprise the consolidated balance sheets as of October 31, 2017 and 2016, the related consolidated statements of operations, changes in shareholders' equity and cash flows for the years then ended, and the related notes to the consolidated financial statements (collectively, the financial statements).
+We have audited the accompanying consolidated financial statements of JLM Couture, Inc. and its subsidiaries (the Company), which comprise the consolidated balance sheets as of October 31, 2018 and 2017, the related consolidated statements of income, shareholders' equity and cash flows for the years then ended, and the related notes to the consolidated financial statements (collectively, the financial statements).